 This book uses Python as its implementation language.
 Python supports functional, imperative, and object-oriented programming.
-Plus, it is cross-platform, beginner-friendly, and has many libraries you could use in projects that build on this book.
+Plus, it is cross-platform, beginner-friendly, and has many libraries you could use for projects that build on this book.
 One downside is that Python is quite slow, and for this reason every real web browser is written in C++.
 For teaching, that isn’t a problem.

 This section will feature a quick discussion of installing Python and point to some Python resources for students who aren’t familiar with the language.

 Python comes in two major versions: Python 2 and Python 3.
 All of the examples in this book use Python 3, and if you try to follow along in Python 2 you will get pretty confused.
 In a few places, I show Python command lines, and when I do I call the Python binary

 python3.
 Your system might use something else, but probably doesn’t.

 As you’re following along with the text, or implementing exercises, you’ll frequently want to test or debug your web browser.
 Here are a few tips on doing that.

 Test against browsers: Except where explicitly noted, the web browser developed in this book should match the behavior of real web browsers.
 If you’re unsure what the correct behavior in some situation is, fire up your favorite web browser on an example page.
 Often there’s no rhyme or reason to what browsers do on edge cases.
 Looking at the real thing is the best way to find out.

 Serving Web Pages: You’ll want to write test pages for your web browser, and you’ll need a web server to serve those pages.
 Luckily, Python ships with a simle web server.
 Go to a directory and run:

 This will start a web server at the address http://localhost:8000/ serving the contents of

 index.html in the current directory.
 You can view other files in the directory by adding them to the URL.